 While fans don’t create cool air themselves, the movement of air has a cooling effect.
 Turn your ceiling fans counterclockwise to push cold air down and promote airflow.
 Increasing your AC temperature in tandem with using ceiling fans can help keep your cooling costs low without sacrificing comfort.

-Did you know water heating accounts for around 12% of your energy bill?
-There are a few ways you can reduce this number.
-Start by decreasing the temperature on your water heater.
-Next, wash clothes and dishes in cold water.
+Water heating accounts for around 12% of energy bills.
+To lower this percentage, start by decreasing the temperature on your water heater.
+You can also wash clothes and dishes in cold water.
 With high temperatures in the summer, these changes won’t be too noticeable, and they’re a free way to tackle your energy costs.

 6. Run large appliances at night